kobsio/kobs/docs/plugins/sonarqube.md

 | project | string | The key of the SonarQube project. | Yes |
 | metricKeys | []string | An optional list of metric keys, which should be displayed for the project.
 If this value is not provided the globally configured default value will be used.
 A list of all available metrics can be retrieved from the `/api/metrics/search` API endpoint of a SonarQube instance. | No |

+## Notification Options

+!!! note
+    The SonarQube plugin can not be used to get a list of notifications.

 ## Usage

 ```yaml